planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 **Overview:**

-Goal to make sure that the ontology makes biological sense.
+The goal is to make sure that the ontology makes biological sense.

 A standard OBO ontology reasoner (ELK) is used to determine if the relations you explicitly stated between your classes result in correct inferred relationships.
 We had an issue when we tested for returning all items asserted and inferred that are part of the asexual animal.
 We saw we had the 'testis nerve plexus' part of the 'asexual animal'.
 Obviously to us, we saw right away that this was incorrect.
 We used this incorrect inference to track down the issue.